-University Health Services is closely monitoring several outbreaks of illness(es) including the Ebola hemorrhagic fever (Ebola HF) outbreak in West Africa and the ongoing MERS (Middle East Respiratory Syndrome) outbreak on the Arabian Peninsula.
+University Health Services continues to closely monitor several outbreaks of illness(es) including the Ebola Virus Disease (EVD) outbreak in West Africa and the ongoing MERS (Middle East Respiratory Syndrome) outbreak on the Arabian Peninsula.

 Ebola hemorrhagic fever is a rare disease that is transmittable through direct contact with a sick person's blood or body fluids and/or contact with contaminated objects or infected animals.
 It is not spread through the air.
 LEARN MORE

 Middle East Respiratory Syndrome (MERS) is viral respiratory illness first reported in Saudi Arabia in 2012.
 It is caused by a coronavirus called MERS-CoV.
 Most people who have been confirmed to have MERS-CoV infection developed severe acute respiratory illness.
 They had fever, cough, and shortness of breath.
 LEARN MORE